 Matt Eisenbrandt, Legal Director

 Matt has led CCIJ’s casework since 2008.
-He is currently based in CCIJ’s British Columbia office, with a particular focus on our corporate accountability work as a member of the legal teams in the lawsuits against Nevsun Resources and Tahoe Resources.
+He is currently based in CCIJ’s British Columbia office, with a particular focus on our business and human rights work as a member of the legal teams in the lawsuits against Nevsun Resources and Tahoe Resources.
 He previously served as the Legal Director for the Center for Justice & Accountability (CJA), a U.S.-based non-profit that also works to prevent torture and other severe human rights abuses by helping survivors hold perpetrators accountable through legal cases.
-He was CJA’s lead counsel in federal trials against military commanders from El Salvador and Haiti, as well as a lawsuit against a former Air Force captain for his role in the murder of beloved Salvadoran Archbishop, Oscar Romero.
+He was CJA’s lead counsel in jury trials against military commanders from El Salvador and Haiti, and a member of the trial team in a lawsuit against a former death squad member for his role in the murder of beloved Salvadoran Archbishop, Oscar Romero.
 Matt is the author of Assassination of a Saint, a book about the murder of Archbishop Romero and CJA’s investigation of Romero’s killers.

 Matt earned a J.D. from the University of Virginia School of Law in 2001 and B.A. degrees in Latin American Studies and History from the University of Illinois at Urbana-Champaign in 1997.